Tax deductibility of interest on an investment loan

 Tracing of funds is fundamental to determining interest deductibility.
 It’s the responsibility of the borrower to keep proper records for tracing the funds to a current eligible use.
 In situations where it’s not possible to trace the borrowed money to its various uses, the borrower risks losing the interest deduction.

-The CRA has indicated that a flexible approach could be allowed to trace the borrowed money to an eligible use where the borrowed money is commingled in an account with cash.
+The CRA has indicated that a flexible approach could be allowed to trace the borrowed money to an eligible use if the borrowed money is commingled in an account with cash.
 However, this approach doesn’t apply to tracing or allocating repayments of money that was borrowed for various uses under a single line of credit to specific eligible or ineligible uses.
 In this situation, a constant prorated portion based on initial eligible vs ineligible uses must be used.
 Therefore, under current assessing practice, dedicated credit facilities for investment purposes should be used to make sure that any interest incurred will be deductible.

-Investment expense deductibility: Quebec
+Investment expense deductibility in Quebec

 Quebec limits the deductibility of investment expenses incurred by an individual or trust to the amount of investment income earned during the year.
 The limitation on the deductibility of investment expenses applies to those expenses incurred to earn income from property, other than rental income.
 Investment expenses incurred to earn active income, such as income from a business or income from rental of an asset, aren‘t subject to this limitation.
-For a discussion on the Quebec provincial tax treatment of investment expense deductibility, see: Investment Expense Deductibility: Quebec.
+For a more detailed discussion on the Quebec provincial tax treatment of investment expense deductibility, read “Investment expense deductibility: Quebec.”

 It‘s important to consider the implications when borrowing funds to invest.
 Each situation should be dealt with based on the particular facts involved to determine if interest is tax deductible.
 Speak to your advisor to see if this strategy is right for your situation.